python-attrs/attrs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Do **not** open pull requests from your `main` branch – **use a separate branch**!
   - There's a ton of footguns waiting if you don't heed this warning.
 You can still go back to your project, create a branch from your main branch, push it, and open the pull request from the new branch.
-  - This is not a pre-requisite for your your pull request to be accepted, but **you have been warned**.
+  - This is not a pre-requisite for your pull request to be accepted, but **you have been warned**.
 - [ ] Added **tests** for changed code.
   Our CI fails if coverage is not 100%.
 - [ ] New features have been added to our [Hypothesis testing strategy](https://github.com/python-attrs/attrs/blob/main/tests/strategies.py).